Guanghan/lighttrack/README.md

 Currently, the LightTrack framework does not handle well the identity switch/lose in occlusion scenarios, which is due to several reasons:
 (1) only one frame history is considered during data association;
 (2) only skeleton-based features are used.
-However, these problems are not naturally drawbacks of the LightTrack framework.
+However, these problems are not natural drawbacks of the LightTrack framework.
 In future research, spatiotemporal pose matching can be further explored to mitigate the occlusion problem.
 A longer history of poses might improve the performance; a combination of visual features and skeleton-based features may further contribute to the robustness of the data association module.

 ## Citation